lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 .. figure:: /_static/portal_tut03_step01e.png
     :width: 600
     :name: portal_tut03_step01e
-    :alt: A screenshot of the inclination versus semi-major axis plot, showing a clear population of TNOs.
+    :alt: A screenshot of the inclination versus semimajor axis plot, showing a clear population of TNOs.

     Figure 5: The population of TNOs has x-values greater than 30 au.